Rustic Wedding Planning:

 4. Make sure you plan for inclement weather.
 Umbrellas for guests in case of rain will be much appreciated.

 5. Will your caterer be able to bring the food in easily and keep it at optimal temperatures?
 Is there a generator on the premises?
+Is there running water?
+Who is responsible for clean up and trash removal?

 So there you have it.
 These are always fun weddings to photograph, just keep these tips in mind.
 A little planning goes a long way.